 Common computer hardware

-Some internal and external components are relatively standard even if they’re not essential.
+Some types of computer hardware, both internal and external, are relatively standard even if they’re not essential.
 These are the parts that many users recognize and expect.

 Internal hardware